 Post covid, I lost a few non-key worker families in the first lockdown who had to rely on family for childcare when we weren’t allowed to care for non-key worker children.

 I have been closed twice now due to covid – right now as 2 of my daughters are positive, and last August (2021) when I had to refund £950 back to my parents due to my family getting covid and isolating.
 I have not been entitled to a single government grant for self-employment due to starting in Sept 2019 and having some employment- I was also not entitled to the council’s £500 isolation grant as I’m not in receipt of any benefits.
 In addition, as my partner was furloughed I was also not eligible to claim benefits.

 Q: Have you come across much change in the industry over the time you have been a childminder?

 I’m due my first graded inspection in the next 3-6 months- I’ll let you know.

-I do feel covid restrictions and a lack of thought from the government has put childminders at risk – we are high risk as we look after young children that spread a lot of germs 🦠 .
-We’re also high risk as we’re self employed and can’t afford to close every time someone gets a cold/ flu virus.
+I do feel covid restrictions and a lack of thought from the government has put childminders at risk – we are high risk as we look after young children that spread a lot of germs .
+We’re also high risk as we’re self-employed and can’t afford to close every time someone gets a cold/ flu virus.
 Little ones aren’t likely to be vaccinated and no thought has gone into professions that work from home.
 I can see childminders quitting and going into employment.
-I’m close myself.
-As a last resort I have now had to implement an annual rate increase of £1 an hour, I’ve increased child sickness and holiday from 50-100% and asked for a voluntary £10 per day per child retainer for any covid related child or their family absences.
+I’m close to myself.
+As a last resort I have now had to implement an annual rate increase of £1 an hour, I’ve increased child sickness and holiday from 50-100% and asked for a voluntary £10 per day per child retainer for any covid-related child or their family absences.